hcientist/OnlinePythonTutor/wishlist.md

   - more ambitious but doable would be to save to user's GitHub account or pull from Gists, as an easy form of cloud data storage; instructors can really benefit from this since they can save their lessons in GitHub
 - more precisely underline syntax/compile errors in the editor if we have column/range information
 - better error messages than what the default compilers/interpreters offer, by integrating more powerful static analysis or style checking tools
+- it's a known problem that lots of users try to enter code that's too long and/or runs for too many steps. maybe offer suggestions for users to heuristically shorten their code
+  - e.g., make certain variable values smaller for running loops fewer times, make strings shorter, numbers smaller, etc. to get at the heart of the algorithm at play
+  - this likely involves analyzing both the static code *and* the dynamic execution trace
 - flipping back-and-forth between edit and visualize modes can be annoying when the code is very long; would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off
   - related: whatever line you're currently seeing in the visualizer, when you switch back to editor - ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/253))
   - (these issues will disappear if we unify the regular and live programming UIs!)
 - proactively warn the user when their code is likely too long or runs for too many steps, to nudge them toward either shortening it or using breakpoints (e.g., the Python #break annotation) to cut down on steps
 - IDE-like features like tab completion, code folding, etc.
 - exposing a slider for undo/redo of edits; we already have undo/redo buttons in live help mode, so maybe extend that to always be activated
+- upgrade Ace to a more modern version, or even move to Monaco (but TogetherJS works only with Ace for shared sessions)

 ## Visualizer UI